HoffsMH/HoffsMH.github.io/about.md

 permalink: /about/
 ---

 Hi, My name is Matthew Hecker.
-I'm a junior dev.
+I am a web Developer.

-learning about rails, DevOps, empathy and videogames.
+I am learning about Rails, JavaScript, Devops and empathy.